IQSS/dataverse/doc/sphinx-guides/source/admin/ip-groups.rst

 It is not recommended to delete an IP Group that has been assigned roles.
 If you want to delete an IP Group, you should first remove its permissions.

-To delete an IP Group with an alias of "ipGroup1", use the curl command below:
+To delete an IP Group with an alias of "ipGroup1", use the curl command:

 ``curl -X DELETE http://localhost:8080/api/admin/groups/ip/ipGroup1``